Tamriel/grav-theme-spring/README.md

-Put this folder in /users/themes
+Put this folder in `/users/themes`.

-Before usage the css must be generated.
+### Deploying
-In /users/themes/spring run:
+After changing anything in the folder `scss`, the css must be re-generated:
-`scss --load-path ../antimatter/scss --watch scss:css-compiled`
+With a grav installation run in `/users/themes/spring` the command `scss --load-path ../antimatter/scss --watch scss:css-compiled`.